Belligerator/koala-backend/README.md

 - Gender, in database table `character` is of type `text`.
 It would be better to use `enum` type.
 And have predefined values.
 Now there are multiple values for one gender, eg. `[male, m, M]` for male.

 - Unit test should be added.
+There were not required in the assignment, but they are important and will add them as soon as possible.

 ## Demo